Binary Black Hole Waveforms from High-Resolution GR-Athena++ Simulations: Numerical simulations

 \subsection{Grid setup}

 To enhance computational speed through parallelization, we divide the computational grid~(numerical domain) in \gra{} into multiple subdomains called \mbs~\cite{Stone2020TheAA,Daszuta:2021ecf}.

 The resolution of the root~(or base) grid is determined by specifying the number of grid points in each direction.
 We divide the root grid into \mbs, each containing a predetermined number of grid points that must be a divisor of the total points in the root grid.
-These \mbs{} are recursively subdivided to create the full adaptive mesh refinement octree structure grid, starting from the root grid.
+Consequently, for a fixed grid extent, increasing the root grid resolution generates more \mbs{} at the root grid thereby increasing the resolution of each \mb.
+Then, these \mbs{} are recursively subdivided to create the full adaptive mesh refinement octree structure grid, starting from the root grid.

 For adaptive mesh refinement, we employ the $L_2$ refinement method introduced in~\cite{Rashti:2023wfe}, in which finer grid levels centre around each \ac{BH}, coarsening gradually toward the outer boundary based on an $L_2$-norm criterion.
 As demonstrated in~\cite{Rashti:2023wfe}, this $L_2$ method yields a grid structure similar to the \qt{sphere-in-sphere} Berger-Oliger algorithm~\cite{Berger:1984zza}, but without overlapping \mbs.